kinecosystem/kin-sdk-python-ethereum/README.md

 # work on code ...

-# test
+# test with local testrpc
 $ make test

+# test with Ropsten
+$ make test-ropsten
 ```

 The `make test` flow is as follows:
-- run `testrpc` with predefined accounts filled with ether
+- run `testrpc` with predefined accounts pre-filled with Ether.
 - run `truffle deploy --reset` to compile and deploy your contract.
 This will aso add some tokens to the first account.
 - run `python -m pytest -s -x test` to test your code